joelparkerhenderson/demo-date-time-format/README.md

-# Date Time ISO nano format
+# Demo Date Time UTC ISO format

+This demo shows:

-This page shows how to print a date and time:
+  * How to print a date-time string.

-  * Using the UTC time zone
+  * Using the UTC time zone, also known as GMT and Zulu time.
-  * Using the ISO 8601 format
+  * Using the ISO 8601 format, such as "YYYY-MM-DDT00:00:00.000000000Z"

-  * Using seconds, or microseconds, or milliseconds, or nanoseconds
+Coding conventions in this repo.

-  * Using the format "YYYY-MM-DDT00:00:00.000000000Z"
+  * `t` is the time.

-Code conventions:

-  * `F` is the format string, typically a constant.
+  * `F` is the format string.
-  * `t` is the time, typically a variable.
-  * `s` is the string, which we print to standard output.
+  * `s` is the output string.

 Examples: